komrad36/Bheap/README.md

 # Bheap

 A deceptively simple but carefully optimized lightweight binary heap that outperforms std::priority_queue and other commonly available heap implementations.
-Optimized for pathfinding applications with simple enregistrables types as elements.
+Optimized for pathfinding applications with simple enregistrable types as elements.

 - - - -